8 DAY LANDSCAPE PHOTOGRAPHY WORKSHOP

 13h Lunch at the hotel before heading back to Tre Cime di Lavaredo where we have all afternoon to explore deeper into the park all the way to Locatelli, and find compositions for the sunset.

-19h30 After sunset we’ll head back to Rifugio Auronzo and have dinner in the restaurant there before heading back out to capture the stars above the peaks of the Tre Cime.
+19h30 After sunset we’ll eat dinner in the restaurants of either Locatelli or Lavaredo mountain huts before heading back out to capture the stars above the peaks of the Tre Cime.

 11h30 Our second post-processing session.
 Looking at getting the best from the images we took in the sunrise session early in the day and sunset last night.
 Once again, this will be tailored to your needs.